HackYourFuture-CPH/program/courses/Foundation/intro-to-javascript/week3/assignment.md

 ## Smart-ease - Back to the basics!

 Smart-ease is going back to the basics.
 As always Smart-ease starts by helping people fix their problems.
-So lets venture out into the real world and see what we find:
+So let's venture out into the real world and see what we find:

 ### NOnoN0nOYes (Note taking app)